-All classes are face-to-face tutorials and incorporate a range of teaching and learning strategies that include short presentations, simulations, games, class discussions, role play, debates, case studies, research and analysis, problem solving, group work, language and skills development.
+All classes are face-to-face tutorials and incorporate a range of teaching and learning strategies that include the following, but not limited to: collaborative or group work, communicating information to others orally as well as in writing, using technology, problem solving, independent reading, independently collecting and analysing information, research projects and laboratory work.
 The tutorial activities aim to develop a culture that encourages critical thinking and reflection, teamwork skills and the development of a range of academic literacy skills.
 Tutorial activities are complemented by independent study, preparation exercises, and assignment work.